initialxy/initialxy.github.io/_posts/2013-11-21-using-weinre.md

 This post assumes you already know the basics of getting Weinre to run.
 I won't cover anything related to installation of start up.
 But before you start there's a few very important things you need to remember.
 I've been using version 2.0.0 at time of this writing.

-* Weinre is **not** a JavaScript debugger, because Weinre itself is JavaScript that runs in the same environment as others, it is incapable of pausing JavaScript execution on its will.
+* Weinre is **not** a JavaScript debugger.
+For JavaScript debugging, you may be interested in [Aardwolf](http://lexandera.com/aardwolf/), which is a very different piece of art.
 * Weinre does not print JavaScript errors.
-Again, due to the fact that Weinre is just like every other piece of JavaScript that's running in your environment, it cannot intercept JavaScript Errors such as `SyntaxError` or `ReferenceError`.
+Due to the fact that Weinre is just like every other piece of JavaScript that's running in your environment, it cannot intercept JavaScript Errors such as `SyntaxError` or `ReferenceError`.
 So if things just stopped working and Weinre console didn't print anything, you might just have ran into an error but Weinre couldn't tell you.
 It is a good idea to run your code on a desktop browser (if possible) and watch desktop browser's console to cache these errors.

 ### Issues